 However, what you probably won’t see in someone who is merely a picky eater is the element of fear or physical illness that comes from trying something new.
 A child with a true sensory disorder will likely gag or even vomit if forced to try a new food.

 Other symptoms of a sensory processing disorder include extreme pickiness about food and the way in which it is served (what can be mixed, what temperature, etc.), difficulty in chewing or swallowing, and an insistence on baby food or pureed foods past age two.
 Children with this disorder may also have an extreme fear or resistance to brushing teeth and going to the dentist.
+But there always are some really convincing Afterpay payment plans at dentists that would render kids’ efforts of not going to dentists, futile.
 Additionally, they may be extremely sensitive to smell and may resist new foods (or even other people’s houses) with strong smells.

 If you suspect your child has a sensory processing disorder, you should check in with your physician and possibly get a referral to an occupational therapist who has expertise in feeding issues.
 To read more on the topic, go to the Sensory Processing Disorder site, or the Sensory Processing Disorder Foundation.